corneauf/corneauf.github.io/_posts/2024-02-29-libcxx-delve-part-2.md

 ## [cppreference](https://en.cppreference.com/w/cpp/utility/from_chars)

-We find something interesting stuff already.
+We find some interesting stuff already.
 For one, the signature of `from_chars`

 ```
 std::from_chars_result